jesseharold/textPenses/README.md

 Planned features:
 - validate submission for more than one $, no amount, no $ but readable amount
-- send an email with either a confirmation or error messages
+- send an email with either a confirmation or error messages after submission
 - make it fun by putting a random gif in the confirmation?
-- balance report emailed on request, link to this page in the report email
+- balance report - make email work

-- have this page show balance information
--
-Current Bugs: only one phone number is triggering the callback, I think it's a setup issue with Nextmo
+fixed bug with other phone numbers started building balance request